Shih-Hao-Lo/Pricov-backend/readme.md

 npm i
 npm start
 ```
+3. Install Python3 for Mac or Windows at <a href="https://www.anaconda.com/distribution/#download-section" target="_blank">here</a>.
+4. Go to Anaconda Navigator.
+5. Click on Environments.
+6. Enter `selenium` at Search Packages.
+7. Install all packages show in the navigator.
-3. Get Chrome Driver for Mac or Windows at <a href="https://chromedriver.chromium.org/downloads" target="_blank">here</a>.
+8. Get Chrome Driver for Mac or Windows at <a href="https://chromedriver.chromium.org/downloads" target="_blank">here</a>.
-4. Put the Chrome Driver to `\Pricov-backend\py-backend`.
+9. Put the Chrome Driver to `\Pricov-backend\py-backend`.
-5. Open another terminal at `\Pricov-backend\py-backend`.
+10. Open another terminal at `\Pricov-backend\py-backend`.
-6. Run the following npm commend:
+11. Run the following npm commend:
 ```
 npm i
 npm start